StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Trace Inspection

-The trace perspective shows a list of the slowest traces for the components in your selected view.
+The Traces Perspective shows a list of the slowest traces for the components in your selected view.
 Click on any trace in the list to see the spans that belong to it

 ![Inspecting a trace](../../.gitbook/assets/trace-inspection.png)